brentredd/rdioid/README.md

 # Rdioid

-A simple Ruby Gem wrapper for the Rdio Web Services API with OAuth 2.0.
-Handles OAuth authentication and API calls.
+A simple Ruby Gem wrapper for the Rdio Web Service API with OAuth 2.0.
+Handles OAuth requests and API requests.

 ## Installation